cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 Note that special setup is necessary on WebLogic <= 8.1 and on JBoss: see "jmxExporter" definition in "applicationContext-jdbc.xml" for details!

-The Spring distribution comes with all required Hibernate, OJB and TopLink Essentials (JPA RI) jar files to be able to build and run PetClinic on those two ORM tools.
+The Spring distribution comes with all required Hibernate and TopLink Essentials (JPA RI) jar files to be able to build and run PetClinic on those two ORM tools.
 For standard TopLink, only a minimal toplink-api.jar is included in the Spring distribution.
 To run PetClinic with TopLink, download TopLink 10.1.3 or higher from the Oracle